iifl-logo

 PERFORMANCE EVALUATION

-The Company has in place a policy for remuneration, nomination, selection and appointment of Directors, KMPs and Senior Management, approved by the Board of Directors.
-The Policy broadly lays down the guiding principles, criteria and the basis for payment of remuneration to the Executive and Non-Executive Directors (by way of sitting fees and commission), KMPs and Senior Management.
-The criteria for the selection of candidates for the above positions cover various factors and attributes, which are considered by the Nomination & Remuneration Committee and the Board of Directors while selecting candidates.
+The Company has in place a policy for remuneration, nomination, of the Board of selection and appointment of Directors, KMPs and Senior Management, approved by the Board of Directors.
+The Policy broadly lays down the guiding principles, criteria and the basis for payment of remuneration to the Executive and Non-Executive Directors (by way of sitting fees and commission), Management.
+The criteria for the selection of candidates for the above positions considered by the Nomination & Remuneration Committee and the Board of Directors while selecting candidates.
 The policy details are explained in Corporate Governance Report which forms part of the Annual Report.
-The policy can also be accessed at https:// www.kddl.com/wp-content/uploads/PDF/KDDL_Remuneration_ Policies.pdf
+The policy can also be accessed at https:// Company Secretary, are the www.kddl.com/wp-content/uploads/PDF/KDDL_Remuneration_ Policies.pdf

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

-All Independent Directors are familiarised with the operations and functioning of the Company at the time of their appointment and on an ongoing basis.
-The details of the training and familiarisation program are posted on the website of the Company and can be accessed at https://www.kddl.com/familiarisation-programme.
+In compliance with the requirements of Regulation 25(7) of the Listing Regulations, the Company has put in place a Familiarisation Programme for the Independent Directors to familiarise them with the Company, their roles, rights, responsibilities nature of the industry in which the Company operates, business model etc. The details of the training and familiarisation program are posted on the website of the Company and can be accessed at https://www.kddl.com/familiarisation-programme.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The Companys CSR Policy statement and annual report on the CSR activities undertaken during the financial year ended 31st March 2024, in accordance with Section 135 of the Act and the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules") is set out in Annexure III to this Report.
-The Companys CSR Policy is available on our website, at https://www.kddl.com/wp-content/uploads/PDF/ KDDL_CSR_Policy.pdf.
+Certain CSR projects required more time for evaluation, partner selection, and implementation planning, resultingin unspent funds during the reporting year.
+In accordance with the provisions of Section 135 of the Companies Act, 2013, the Company has transferred unspent CSR amount relating a separate CSR Unspent Account before 30th April, 2025.
+The Company is actively taking necessary steps to ensure that the unspent CSR funds are fully utilised towards approved projects within the financial year 2025 26.
+A annual report on the CSR activities undertaken during the financial st March 2025, in accordance with Section yearended31 135 of the Act and the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules") is set out in Annexure III to this Report.
+The Companys CSR Policy is available on our website, at https://www.kddl.com/wp-content/ uploads/PDF/ KDDL_CSR_ Policy.pdf.

 VIGIL MECHANISM

+To support this commitment, the Company has established a robust vigil mechanism through its Whistle Blower Policy, which has been duly approved and adopted by the Board of Directors.
 The Policy also provides adequate protection to all its stakeholders who report unethical practices and irregularities.
-Any incidents that are reported are investigated and suitable action is taken in line with the Companys Whistle Blower Policy.
+Any incidents that are reported are investigated and suitable actionis taken in line with the Companys Whistle Blower Policy.
 No person is denied access to the Audit Committee.

 The Whistleblower Policy is available on our website, at https:// www.kddl.com/wp-content/uploads/PDF/Whisle%20Blower%20 Policy.pdf